 Patrick earned a Bachelor of Science degree in Biology from the University of Minnesota – Duluth and a Master of Science degree in Forest Resources from the College of Forestry at Oregon State University.
 When not working Patrick can be found wading in a river fly fishing or backpacking the myriad of trails in the Pacific Northwest.

-Eastern Field Program
+Eastern Field Program Director

-Mark Shelley joined the NFF in April of 2015.
+Mark Shelley joined the NFF in April of 2015 as the Eastern Field Program Director.
 Mark has been actively engaged in building community support for conservation efforts across the nation for more than 20 years and counting.
 He came to NFF from the Pew Charitable Trusts, where he was a Field Officer for Field Operations, working on public lands and marine fisheries campaigns.
 Prior to working at Pew, he served as the Executive Director for the Southern Appalachian Forest Coalition for 10 years where he was responsible for coordinating a network of southeastern conservation groups working to protect, connect and restore the forests of this beautiful region.
 Read more...

 His home is the Blue Ridge Mountains, in the shadow of the Black Mountains and the highest points east of the Mississippi R. (in Asheville, North Carolina) – close to another similarly famous home, the Biltmore and the Cradle of Forestry and not far from Curtis Creek, the first tract of land purchased under the Weeks Act, which created the Pisgah National Forest – which initiated the process for establishing all National Forests east of the Mississippi River.
 Ideally close by are Shining Rock and Linville Gorge – two of the areas that became the first formally designated Wilderness areas of the new National Wilderness Preservation System in 1964.